Valery Bykovsky: Vostok programme

-At 26 years old he started his cosmonaut training at Zhukovsky Military Engineering academy.
-His first assignment was as the backup pilot of Vostok 3.
+At 26 years old, he started his cosmonaut training at Zhukovsky Military Engineering academy.
+Although an exceptional pilot in his own right Bykovsky was not part of the original "Vanguard Six" assigned to the Vostok mission, however, due to a back injury sustained by Valentin Varlamov, Bykovksy was added to the group.
+His first assignment was as the backup pilot to the Vostok 3 mission.

-Bykovsky launched on the Vostok 5 mission on 14 June 1963.
+He launched on the Vostok 5 mission from Baikonur Cosmodrome in Kazakhstan on 14 June 1963.
 During the flight he conducted experiments, such as photographing the Earth's horizon and documenting the growth of peas.
-Two days into his flight, Valentina Tereshkova flew the Vostok 6 spacecraft within five kilometers of his spacecraft.
-He set a space endurance record when he spent five days in orbit aboard Vostok 5 in 1963 where his call-sign was "Hawk" (Russian: Ястреб).
-Although this flight duration has since been surpassed by crews of more than one person, it remains the endurance record for a solo spaceflight.
-During his orbit aboard Vostok 5, Bykovsky was also made a member of the communist party.
+He also floated about in the cabin and adjusted the spacecraft orientation numerous times.
+Two days into his flight, Valentina Tereshkova flew the Vostok 6 spacecraft within five kilometres of Bykovsky's.
+Bykovsky set a space endurance record of five days in orbit where his call-sign was "Hawk" (Russian: Ястреб).
+Although this duration has been surpassed by multi-crew flights, it remains the record for a solo spaceflight.
+He also performed the first human bowel movement in space, at 9 hours and 5 minutes into the mission.

+He was given his nation's highest honour, "Hero of The Soviet Union" for his contribution to Soviet spaceflight.
+During his Vostok 5 mission, Bykovsky was also made a member of the Communist Party.
 He was promoted to colonel on 30 April 1966.

+On June 25, 1963, Bykovsky and Tereshkova went to Moscow University for a press conference where Bykovsky was quoted by The Times describing how weightlessness affected him: "The muscles of the arms feel extremely light; you lift a hand without any effort, you pick up something-and it weighs nothing.
+You get accustomed to this, but not at once."